What you can do in NSW

 Dancing and singing

-There are no restrictions on dancing and singing at venues and events including nightclubs, weddings, funerals and memorial services.
+In areas outside of Greater Sydney there are no restrictions on dancing and singing at venues and events including nightclubs, weddings, funerals and memorial services

 Organisers of venues and event must continue to be COVID safe.